 Bring way more film than you think you will need, at least twice as much.
-If this is your first visit, I think you will be surprised on the photographic opportunities on every angle and turn.
-Be sure not just to point your camera straight ahead but look up, at different angles and even behind you as walk down the canyon.
+If this is your first visit, I think you will be surprised by the photographic opportunities on every angle and turn.
+Be sure not just to point your camera straight ahead but look up, at different angles, and even behind you as walk down the canyon.

 Try not to just light up the top part of the beam with the sand but all areas to the bottom.
 The beam looks better if lit even from ceiling to floor.
 You can get another photographer to throw the sand with you in a coordinated effort for full beam coverage and then run back to the camera to immediately press the cable release.

 It is difficult to see if you lit up the beam well even if you have a digital review.
 I recommend taking the photograph multiple times since it is difficult to determine if the beam is fully lit or lit to your satisfaction.
 Just go back and throw some more sand into the air.
 It's a fun experience.